 Top of the page

 A cough is your body's response to something that bothers your throat or airways.
 Many things can cause a cough.
-You might cough because of a cold or the flu, bronchitis, or asthma.
+You might cough because of a cold or influenza (flu), bronchitis, or asthma.
 Smoking, post-nasal drip, allergies, and stomach acid that backs up into your throat also can cause coughs.

 A cough is a symptom, not a disease.
 Most coughs stop when the cause, such as a cold, goes away.
 You can take a few steps at home to cough less and feel better.